10 of the Most Expensive Typos in the World

 The epic international airfare

 In 2006, Alitalia Airlines mistakenly listed a deal on flights from Toronto to Cyprus for a scant $39.
 They meant to say “$3,900,” but by the time the error could be corrected some 2,000 passengers had already booked flights at the epicly low rate.
 Fearing the fallout of canceling those tickets, Alitalia decided to let their customers get away with the bargain —costing the company more than $7 million in losses.
-These are the 20 grammar jokes only word nerds will understand.
+If these typos make you giggle, you’ll also love these 20 grammar jokes only word nerds will understand.

 Cost of blunder: $7 million